 Like any other loan option such as credit life insurance, only the borrower can decide if they need this coverage.
 Here are a few points to consider:

-1. Peace of mind – your car payments will be made if you become either temporarily (coverage varies) or permanently disabled
+- Peace of mind – Your car payments will be made if you become either temporarily (coverage varies) or permanently disabled.

-2. One payment – the insurance premium is part of car payment so there is no additional monthly bill to pay.
+- One payment – The insurance premium is part of the car payment so there is no additional monthly bill to pay.

-3. Not tied to FICO scores – Unlike some insurance policies, low credit scores are no problem and won't raise the cost of credit disability insurance
+- Not tied to FICO scores – Unlike some insurance policies, low credit scores are no problem and won't raise the cost of credit disability insurance.

-2. Interest charges – since it's rolled into the loan, interest is added to the cost of the premium every month – not the case with a separate disability policy.
+- Interest charges – Since it's rolled into the loan, interest is added to the cost of the premium every month – not the case with a separate disability policy.

-3. Conditions - some policies will not pay if there is a pre-existing condition (a health-related problem diagnosed within 6 months of your application for coverage)
+- Conditions – Some policies will not pay if there is a pre-existing condition (a health-related problem diagnosed within 6 months of your application for coverage).

-4. Alternate coverage – some borrowers may already be covered or eligible for some type of disability coverage through their employers
+- Alternate coverage – Some borrowers may already be covered or eligible for some type of disability coverage through their employers.

-Consumers with poor credit who are concerned that they might not have be able to make loan payments if they become disabled should first check their insurability as well as the cost of a stand-alone disability policy before signing up for one whose cost will be rolled into an auto loan.
-They should also check with their employer to see if they're already covered through their workplace.
+The decision to carry credit life insurance or credit disability insurance on a bad credit auto loan is one that you will have to make.
+If you have a family or a cosigner and you're worried that they might not be able to make payments, you might want to first look at the costs of an individual term life insurance policy before you sign on the dotted line.
+Consumers with poor credit who are concerned that they might not be able to make loan payments if they become disabled should first check their insurability as well as the cost of a stand-alone disability policy before signing up for one whose cost will be rolled into an auto loan.